1. Install KCM

 kcmctl acls export --cluster prod-eu-1 --out acls.yaml

 Authenticate with an API token via kcmctl login --token <your-token>.
-Tokens
+Tokens can be generated in the console under Profile > API Tokens.

 6. Troubleshooting